Manor, Ohio

 Manor is a ghost town in Washington Township, Montgomery County, Ohio, United States.
 Originally, Manor was founded as a railway stop between Centerville and Lytle on the Cincinnati, Lebanon, and Northern Railway.
-It was located on Social Row Road just one mile east of Dayton-Lebanon Pike (State Route 48).
+It was located on Social Row Road just one mile east of Dayton-Lebanon Pike.

+History

 Rosedale

 Between 1898 and 1918, the town was mapped as Rosedale.
 In 1900, Rosedale was recorded as a small town.

-Big Bend Park (Manor Station)
+Big Bend Park

-Centerville-Washington Park District maintains the grounds where the station once stood.
+Centerville-Washington Park District maintains the grounds where the Manor train station once stood.
 An old railroad track bed is preserved in the park, which is also a walking trail.
 The southbound rail splits at this station and combines again near Lytle station.